Kamex420/new-eridian-twitch-gamev2/docs/reliability.md

 Workers require a running host and reachable database.
 A missing bot token or missing channel access prevents alerts; queue results remain stored.
-Five failed notification delivery attempts become terminal; fixing permissions does not resend that old failed alert automatically.
+Five failed notification delivery attempts become terminal.
+The Discord.py sender performs one recovery scan after login for failed or missing current-run stop alerts from the previous 24 hours; sent alerts and older history are not replayed.
 A pending obsolete pause is suppressed, but an alert already being sent may arrive after recovery.

 A crash after Discord accepts a message but before local acknowledgement can